mlaursen/react-md/README.md

 This script makes 255 different scss files to be compiled for production use.
 This is automatically run before [build](#build).

-### scripts
-This will compile all the components and utilities in the `src/js` using babel with the `babel-preset-env`.
-All the files will be output into the `lib` directory.

-#### scripts:watch
-This is the same as above, but it will be done in watch mode.
-This is very helpful when running the development server and want to see immediate changes.

 ### dev
 This will start up the documentation server in development mode as well as watching for changes within the base react-md library.
 Please look at the [Getting Started](docs/README.md#getting-started) for some preliminary setup required.